Great Graphic Novels

 Graphic novel star Kazu Kibuishi creates a world of terrible, man-eating demons, a mechanical rabbit, a giant robot --- and two ordinary children on a life-or-death mission.

 Captain Amazing, superhero and savior of Metro City, is getting old.
 He's out all hours battling arch-villains, catching thieves, and helping little old ladies cross the street.
+He doesn't even have time for his house full of pets.

 Bird and Squirrel are almost home.
 All that's left for them to do is cross the Great Mountains.
 But before they can, the duo stops to chase off wolves hunting a baby bear and in the process Bird gets a knock on the noggin that gives him amnesia.